UNIZAR-30226-2020-07/servidor/README.md

 # Recreate database

-* delete files under all migrations folders and the db.sqlite3
+* delete files under all migrations folders with the name format  XXXX_initial.py (been the X's a succesion of numbers),
+* and the db.sqlite3 file
 * `python manage.py makemigrations`
 * `python manage.py migrate`
 * `python manage.py loaddata initial_data`